Ritaqk/PersistenceOfViewGlobe-EE445L/README.md

 Persistence of View Globe for EE445L final project.

-A PCB with a TM4C mcu is mounted at the center of a large 3D printed ring.
+A PCB with a TM4C MCU is mounted at the center of a large 3D printed ring.
 A strip of LEDs is mounted on one side of the ring.
 The ring spins very fast and the LEDs flash in such a way to create images using the persistance of view optical illusion.
 A magnetic encoder is used to detect the speed of the ring and adjust image output accordingly.